 Highway 37 and the San Pablo Baylands

 State Route (SR) 37 is a 21-mile highway that runs from Highway 101 in Novato to Highway 80 in Vallejo, crossing Marin, Sonoma, Napa and Solano Counties.
 It runs through the ecologically rich San Pablo Baylands, which provide important wildlife habitat including a principal stop on the Pacific Flyway migration corridor that supports millions of migrating waterfowl and shorebirds.
-Many partners have invested over $600 million in acquisition, restoration and enhancement of roughly 30,000 acres to advance the goals set by the ecological restoration community.
+Many partners have invested over $600 million in acquisition, restoration and enhancement of roughly 30,000 acres of the San Pablo Baylands to advance the goals set by the ecological restoration community.

 As flooding in February 2017 that closed the highway revealed, SR 37 is highly vulnerable to both near-term flooding and permanent inundation due to sea level rise.
 The road is also severely congested, particularly along a two-lane segment from Highway 121 in Sonoma County to Mare Island in Solano County.

 In 2015, the transportation authorities and elected officials of Marin, Sonoma, Napa and Solano counties formed the SR 37 Policy Committee to develop an expedited funding, financing and project implementation strategy for the reconstruction of SR 37 to withstand rising seas and storm surges while improving mobility and safety along the route.
-With approval from Caltrans and in collaboration with the four county transportation authorities, the Metropolitan Transportation Commission (MTC) initiated a Design Alternatives Assessment (DAA) to evaluate design alternatives for the highway, focusing on the middle segment from Highway 121 to Mare Island (Segment B).
+With approval from Caltrans and in collaboration with the four county transportation authorities, the Metropolitan Transportation Commission (MTC) initiated a Design Alternatives Assessment to evaluate design alternatives for the highway, focusing on the middle segment from Highway 121 to Mare Island (Segment B).